PDF files require a PDF viewer.

 - Student organizations may use the following statement on cards and stationary: (Organization Name) is a registered student organization at South Texas College.

-- Complete the Student Organization Travel Authorization form and submit to the Department of Student Activities and Wellness.
+- Complete the Student Organization Travel Authorization form and submit to the Department of Student Activities and Wellness, Pecan campus.

-- Attach a quote from each vendor along with their Federal Tax ID number and a completed W-9.
+- Attach a vendor quote along with their Federal Tax ID number and a completed W-9.

-- Registration Fee – specify if the check will be hand carried or if you want it to be mailed in advance
+- Registration Fee – specify if the check is to be hand carried or mailed in advance.

-- Per Diem – calculate money needed for meals.
-For travel within the state, a per diem guide is provided in the Student Organization Travel Authorization form.
-Information regarding out of state per diem is located on the College Business Office web site.
+- Per Diem – For travel within Texas, a per diem guide is provided in the Student Organization Travel Authorization form.
+Out of state per diem information is located on the Travel Office web site.

 - Lodging – include the amount for the hotel (room rate, city tax and state tax).

-- If traveling out of state, the Student Organization Travel Authorization form must also be approved by the Vice President for Student Affairs and Enrollment Management.
+- If traveling out of state, the Student Organization Travel Authorization form must also be approved by the VP for Student Affairs and Enrollment Management.

-- Attach Travel Release Waiver and Emergency Contact forms for each student going on the trip.
+- Attach Travel Release Waiver and Emergency Contact forms for each student traveling.

-- After the Trip – Complete the Travel Voucher for Student Organization and submit with original receipts to the Department of Student Activities and Wellness for signature.
-The Travel Voucher for Student Organization must be submitted within ten business days from the day of return.
+- After the Trip – Complete the Travel Voucher for Student Organization and submit (within ten business days after returning) together with original receipts to the Department of Student Activities and Wellness (Pecan campus).

-- Detailed information regarding travel is available at the Business Office web site.
-For assistance in completing documentation contact the Department of Student Activities and Wellness.
+- For assistance in completing documentation or travel rules, contact the Department of Student Activities and Wellness, Pecan at 956-872-3530.

 - Drivers must have at least eight hours of sleep before each day of driving.
 Driver must pull over in a safe location if they become drowsy and let someone else drive (if they meet the requirements to drive).

-- Drivers are encouraged to drive only during daylight hours.
-There should be no driving between the hours of 11:00 p.m. and 5 a.m.
+- There should be no driving between 11 p.m. and 5 a.m.

-- Total daily driving time should not exceed 12 hours without a sleep break at a motel, camp site or other appropriate location.
+- Total daily driving time should not exceed 8 hours without a sleep break at a hotel.

-- Do not exceed the posted speed limit and slow down if adverse weather conditions exist.
+- Do not exceed the posted speed limit and slow down in adverse weather conditions.

 - Do not overload the vehicle with equipment.
 Equipment must be properly secured.

-- Plan routes out in advance and caravan whenever possible.
+- Plan routes in advance and caravan whenever possible.

 - Do not consume, possess, or transport alcoholic beverages or illegal drugs.